Pooling resources and connecting people

 A comprehensive human resource development project is under way in Hungary, aiming at providing former military personnel with the skills and education needed to succeed on the civilian labour market.
 The Hungarian Army has developed from a conscript based army into a professional one, and a total of 42 600 soldiers have been discharged since 1990.
-The Norwegian Defence Educational Command is actively involved in the project, participating with experts with experience from similar projects in Bosnia and Herzegovina, Croatia, Macedonia and Serbia.
+The Norwegian Defence Educational Command is actively involved in the project, participating with experts with experience from similar projects in Bosnia and Herzegovina, Croatia, the former Yugoslav Republic of Macedonia and Serbia.

 In Poland, 18 municipalities from the Wisłok River basin area are cooperating with Norwegian municipalities and organizations on an environmental education project aimed at motivating local residents to keep the area's drinking water clean.

 In addition, there is a large number of smaller-scale partnership projects supported through the 71 funds provided by the EEA and Norway Grants.
 Among these, 19 funds for non-governmental organisations (NGO) amounting to €85 million in support have been set up to stimulate and develop civil society in the beneficiary states.
 In Slovenia, 40% of the projects supported under the NGO fund have Norwegian partners.